The two college football teams from the Battle Born state will head into their in-state rivalry game a bit battle weary.

 For UNLV, Saturday night’s game will be the end to another long season.
 The Rebels have gone just 15-48 under Hauck since the former Montana head coach took over the program in 2010.
 UNLV has lost 10 or more games in four of Hauck’s five seasons.

-This year their bowl game is Saturday night.
+This year its bowl game is Saturday night.

 “It was awesome to finally get the win for UNLV,” said Hauck of last year’s win at Mackay Stadium.
 “It had been a long time for UNLV.
 College football rivalry games are special.
 It’s a real cool deal.”